heiseonline/shariff/README.md

 - Internet Explorer/Edge
 - Safari

-The current and previous releases of Firefox, Google Chrome, Internet Explorer/Edge and Safari are supported on a rolling basis.
+The current and previous major releases of Firefox, Google Chrome, Internet Explorer/Edge and Safari are supported on a rolling basis.

 ## Backends